1974 French Open – Men's singles

 Björn Borg defeated Manuel Orantes in the final, 2–6, 6–7(4–7), 6–0, 6–1, 6–1 to win the men's singles tennis title at the 1974 French Open.
-It was the first of his eventual six French Open titles (an all-time record until it was surpassed by Rafael Nadal at the 2012 French Open).
+It was his first major title, the first of an eventual six French Open titles, and the first of eleven major titles overall.
+This was the first time in the Open Era that a player came back from two-sets-to-love down in a major final.

 Ilie Năstase was the defending champion, but lost in the quarterfinals to Harold Solomon.

+Jimmy Connors was barred from participating in the tournament due to his activity in World TeamTennis.
+He won all of the other three majors during the year: the Australian Open, Wimbledon Championships, and US Open.

 The first two rounds of the tournament were played as best-of-three sets, while the last five rounds were played as best-of-five sets.

 Seeds

 The seeded players are listed below.
 Björn Borg is the champion; others show the round in which they were eliminated.